 Here's the stems - virtually stripped of all the leaves and easy to pick out of the mortar.

 This is the herb after taking out the biggest stems - there are some tiny bits left, but they won't matter if you're going to use the mint for tea.
-I put the herb into either a plunger pot which takes the leaves to the bottom or you can use a muslim bag that is reusable.
+I put the herb into either a plunger pot which takes the leaves to the bottom or you can use a muslin bag that is reusable.

 I'm using a small polythene pot to store the mint in.
 It doesn't matter too much what you use so long as it's airtight - if you keep it in a dark cupboard, then light won't affect the herb.